What Is Strength Training?

-An instructor-to-child ratio of no more than 1 to 10.
+- An instructor-to-child ratio of no more than 1 to 10.

-The instructor should have an approved strength-training certification and experience with kids and strength training.
+- The instructor should have an approved strength-training certification and experience with kids and strength training.

-Kids should begin with one set of 8–15 repetitions of 6–8 exercises that focus on the major muscle groups of the upper and lower body and core.
+- Begin with one set of 8–15 repetitions of 6–8 exercises that focus on the major muscle groups of the upper and lower body and core.